 Description / User Story

 Xerxes is a key management administrator for the AllPC enterprise who is responsible for administrator tasks related to managing the enterprise KMS and also the associated tenant-specific capabilities in a shared KMS that is hosted by BestCloud CSP.
-Xerxes submits an administrative request to the system (comprising the administrative application and various key-management-related components) to export keys from the tenant-specific KMS at the CSP and have them sent to the the enterprise KMS.
+Xerxes submits an administrative request to the system (comprising the administrative application and various key-management-related components) to export keys from the tenant-specific KMS at the CSP and have them sent to the enterprise KMS.
 He receives back confirmation that the request has been received and processed.

 Within the system with which Xerxes interacts, the administrative application component requests the KMC component to request the administrative operation securely from the KMS component.
 The KMS performs the requested operation, then securely returns the response appropriate to that request to the KMC, which returns it to the application, which returns it to Xerxes.